AJ-cubes/Bluescale-Theme-Controller/tutorials/README.md

 ## 🎥 Download Tutorial

 Need help setting up the extension or importing themes?
-Click the links below to watch these step-by-step guide videos. _(Middle-click or right-click and select 'Open link in a new tab')_
+Click the links below to watch these step-by-step guide videos. ___(⚠️Middle-click or right-click and select 'Open link in a new tab'⚠️)___

 🔗 **[Setup Extension Tutorial](https://github.com/AJ-cubes/Bluescale-Theme-Controller/blob/main/videos/Setup_Extension.mp4?raw=true)**